open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

 Instruments SHOULD only be created once and reused throughout the application lifetime.
-This [example](../../docs/metrics/getting-started-console/Program.cs) shows how an instrument is created a `static` field and then used in the application.
+This [example](../../docs/metrics/getting-started-console/Program.cs) shows how an instrument is created as a `static` field and then used in the application.
 You could also look at this ASP.NET Core [example](../../examples/AspNetCore/Program.cs) which shows a more Dependency Injection friendly way of doing this by extracting the `Meter` and an instrument